jpablomm/cs294-osworld-bench/docs/getting-started/RUN_COMPLETE_SYSTEM.md

 3. ✅ Green Agent configured for native mode
 4. ✅ White Agent code updated

+> ⚠️ The bundled `white_agent/server.py` is a minimal stub that only issues `wait` actions and exits after a few frames.
+Use it for smoke tests, but switch to `white_agent/gpt4v_server.py` or your own white agent implementation when you need real desktop automation.

 ---

 ## Step 1: Start OSWorld VM (if not running)